 In short, warehouse systems must move beyond basic detection.
 They need to create an immediate and unmistakable response that discourages further intrusion.

-The Role of Z-Wave Outdoor Sirens in Commercial Security
+The Role of Outdoor Sirens in Commercial Security

 Traditional commercial alarm installations often rely on hardwired sirens.
 While reliable, these systems can be labour-intensive to install and difficult to expand.
-A Z-Wave outdoor siren introduces a more flexible approach.
+An outdoor industrial alarm system introduces a more flexible approach.

 Z-Wave technology allows devices to communicate wirelessly within a secure mesh network.
 For large warehouse sites, this delivers several advantages: